 We want schools in which children are free to form their own beliefs and find their own sense of meaning and purpose, free from religious influence.
 We want an education system that reflects our diversity and recognises its strength, celebrating shared human values rather than emphasising how we differ.
 And we want a society that reaps the benefits of children from different backgrounds learning with, from, and about one another in open and inclusive schools.
 That, sadly, is not currently the case.

-That is why the work of the Faith Schools and Education Campaigner is so important, perhaps now so more than ever.
+This is why the work of our Faith Schools and Education Campaigner has never been more important than it is now.

 Key successes this year include:

 Successfully campaigning for compulsory Relationships and Sex Education (RSE) to be introduced in all English schools.
 As a result, millions of children will now receive comprehensive information about healthy relationships, consent, safe sex, and gender and LGBT equality, allowing them to make positive, well-informed choices about their lives and relationships.

 Forcing the Government to amend the misleading statistics it used to justify proposals for an end to limits on religious selection by free schools.
 Jay complained to the UK Statistics Authority (UKSA) that the Government’s figures failed to accurately reflect the impact of the 50% cap on promoting integration in schools, and the UKSA subsequently ordered the Department for Education amend their consultation document.

 Continuing to lead the campaign against illegal, unregistered religious schools, including by holding the first ever meeting between Ofsted’s Chief Inspector and former pupils of such schools, finally bringing an end to the plight of these children being ignored by key decision-makers across government.